-As I wrote about yesterday, the Chase Sapphire Preferred® Card is one of the hottest all around credit cards.
-In addition to offering double points on dining and travel, the card also offers a very generous sign-up bonus, with the first year’s annual fee waived.
+As I wrote about yesterday, the Chase Sapphire Preferred® Card is one of the hottest all around credit cards, thanks to offering 3x points on dining and 2x points on travel, and some great other benefits.

 In this post I wanted to talk about what I consider to be one of the other best benefits of the card.
 Specifically, the Chase Sapphire Preferred‘s rental car coverage.

 Chase Sapphire Preferred collision damage waiver protection basics

 I consider the Chase Sapphire Preferred to be the all around best credit card for rental cars.
 On the most basic level:

 - You earn double points on car rentals with the card

 - The card offers primary collision damage waiver protection, even in the US; this means you can use the coverage of this benefit without having to file a claim with another insurance company (just be sure you decline any collision damage waiver offered by the car rental company)